-He resides there until his death, spending his days proselytizing and conversing with intellectuals, writing books and never losing hope to meet the Emperor himself.
-This never happens though.
-When MR eventually dies in Beijing in 1610, imperial decree assigns him a burial place in a former temple outside of the Western city wall, a great honor for the missionaries, but also an elegant way to keep them at distance from the Forbidden City.
+He resides there until his death, spending his days proselytizing and conversing with intellectuals, writing books, and never losing hope to meet the Emperor himself.
+This never happens, though.
+When Ricci eventually dies in Beijing in 1610, imperial decree assigns him a burial place in a former temple outside of the western city wall, a great honor for the missionary, but also an elegant way to keep him at a distance from the Forbidden City.

 The book is very lengthy, very detailed and very awesome!
 There are too many interesting observations about China to be found here, and you are probably going to find yourself earmarking every other page.